 MoDOT's priority is to keep customers and employees safe.
-The greatest challenge to this is the recurring frequency of fatal crashes and serious injury crashes on Missouri roadways.
-In order to combat this, MoDOT utilizes crash data to identify the most common contributing circumstances of severe crashes.
+The greatest challenge to this is the recurring frequency of fatal and serious injury crashes on Missouri roadways.
+MoDOT utilizes crash data to identify the most common contributing circumstances of severe crashes.
 By identifying behaviors and characteristics most associated with these crashes, MoDOT can make more informed decisions to address the problem.
 While the most common causes are related to human behavior, MoDOT can help implement solutions through education, enforcement, engineering and emergency response to minimize poor decisions and their potential impact.